ahmadajmi/CSS-Grid-Layout/README.md

 Here is the explanation of what we've done in the previous CSS snippet:

 1. Set the display property value to `grid`.
-* Divide the grid container into four columns, and each one is `1fr` of that container.
+* Divide the grid container into four columns, and each one is `1fr` of the free space in the grid container.
-* Create one row, and set the height to be `100vh`.
+* Create one row, and set the height to be `100vh` (full viewport height).

 The Grid Layout added a new value to the `display` property which is `grid`, responsible for setting the `.app-layout` element to be a grid container, this is the foundation property, and required to start using the Grid.

-The `grid-template-columns` responsibility is to divide the `.app-layout` container into columns, and in our case we did four columns each one is `1fr` [(one fraction)](http://www.w3.org/TR/2011/WD-css3-values-20110906/#fr-unit) of the available parent(container) space.
+The `grid-template-columns` specifies the width of each grid column within the Grid, and in our case it divides the `.app-layout` container into four columns, each one is `1fr` [(one fraction)](http://www.w3.org/TR/2011/WD-css3-values-20110906/#fr-unit) of the available space.

-The `grid-template-rows` is used to layout rows, and in our example we only created one row to be 100vh (full viewport height).
+The `grid-template-rows` specifies the height of each grid row in the Grid, and in our example we only created one row to be `100vh`.

 If wee need to create a layout with two columns and two rows, we can do: